DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

 ### Prepare The Remote Jenkins Server - Setup Jenkins

 - Install Vagrant (https://www.vagrantup.com/docs/installation/) and VirtualBox (https://www.virtualbox.org/wiki/Downloads) to the remote machine
-- cd to the directory with the Vagrantfile and startup the VM.
+- cd to the directory with the Vagrantfile and start up the VM.
 When started up for the first time vagrant up will automatically run the provision script (provision.sh).
 Note in case you want to allow our group members to log onto the Jenkins build server on this machine uncomment the line # config.vm.network "public_network" in the Vagrantfile.
 - `cd /vm` #[comment]: <> (TODO)`
 - `vagrant up`
 - You can ssh into this VM via `vagrant ssh`